-With the temporary layoff and the two certification program in progress, I realized I’m in the midst of re-entering the workforce.
+With the two certification programs in progress, I realized I’m in the midst of re-entering the workforce.
 One of the challenges I’m dealing with is deciding what’s the right level to re-enter the workforce, entry-level or mid-level?

 As I go through the motions of applying for jobs, I noticed how I struggle with the gut feeling that I should not be applying for an entry-level position despite my experience.